greenblacked/seven/README.md

  .\choco_install.ps1
 ```

->### and, if you need to install additional package you can to downaload the another script for windows, but before use it, please read it, you can find it by the following cmd
+>### and if you need to install additional package you can to downaload the another script for windows, but before use it, please read it, you can find it by the following cmd

 ```ps1
 wget "https://raw.githubusercontent.com/greenblacked/seven/master/choco_install_pro_tools.ps1" -outfile "choco_install.ps1"